Surgical Case Library

 Although rare, splenic artery aneurysms are clinically significant due to their potential life-threatening complications such as spontaneous rupture and hemorrhagic shock.

-Rupture of Pseudoaneurysm of the Common Hepatic Artery following Acute Idiopathic Pancreatitis: Report of 2 Cases and Literature Review
+Rupture of Common Hepatic Artery Pseudoameurysm following Acute Idiopathic Pancreatitis.

 Pseudoaneurysm rupture of the common hepatic artery following idiopathic acute pancreatitis is extremely rare.